KevinTopollaj/iTunesClone/README.md

 - Enhance user experience by seamlessly loading additional content through infinite scrolling with pagination, ensuring a fluid browsing experience while efficiently managing large datasets without overwhelming the user.

-### 5. Implement state handling for loading, error, finished loading:
+### 5. Implement state handling for loading, error, and finished loading:

 - Implementing comprehensive state handling mechanisms for loading, error, and completion states, to provide a clear feedback to users throughout the data fetching process.